 When I began doing the research that eventually led me to take the biggest gamble of my life, I saw plenty of examples of people from similar backgrounds as me, who’d overcome their circumstances and traveled the world like rockstars in spite of them.
 There was just one problem – they never explained how they got from Point A to Point B!

-Some are of the more general sort, such as this one, which chronicles four separate travel romances that all circle around a central point, or this one, which explains how a string of love affairs in Israel helped make me make peace with a country I previously hated.
+Some of my travel essays are of the more general sort, such as this one, which chronicles four separate travel romances that all circle around a central point, or this one, which explains how a string of love affairs in Israel helped make me make peace with a country I previously hated.

 The impact of many trips I’ve taken, as much as I’ve enjoyed them during travel, have not been evident until I arrived home.
 Many of my travel essays are born of the introspection and self-analysis that arises in the wake of travel.